GiuleXje/MALLOC-simulator/README.md

 # MALLOC-simulator

   This code will handle memory allocations for a system in C.
-In this program we will handle our available memory using segregated free lists.
+In this program, we will handle our available memory using segregated free lists.
-Also, I chose a similar container to store the used memory.(for simplicity) The main commands that can be applied to this program are as follows:
+Also, I chose a similar container to store the used memory(for simplicity).
+  The main commands that can be applied to this program are as follows:
 1) INIT_HEAP <starting_adress> <number_of_lists> <bytes_per_list> <reconstruction_type>